 It was 1939 when the first Montessori course was organized for 50 teachers.
 Ms. Peerzada recalls that the “training class” had to be moved to a flimsy tent with a thatched roof when more than 300 trainees appeared at the scheduled time.
 Maria Montessori would speak in Italian, and her son Mario Montessori would translate the lectures into English.

-Ms. Peerzada, who participated in both the Primary and Advanced Course under the personal direction and tutelage of Dr. Maria Montessori and Mr. Mario Montessori, worked as a teacher and later as a directress in the model school that Dr. and Mr. Montessori started in Kodaikanal.
+Ms. Peerzada, who participated in both the Primary and Advanced Courses under the personal direction and tutelage of Dr. Maria Montessori and Mr. Mario Montessori, worked as a teacher and later as a directress in the model school that Dr. and Mr. Montessori started in Kodaikanal.
 The Kodaikanal school was intended to serve as an observation school for the students enrolled in the Montessori courses.

 Ms. Peerzada’s daughter, Qudsia, was Maria Montessori’s only God-child and was gifted a special strand of rosary beads by her.
-When Qudsia was a young child, Dr. Montessori would ask her to repeat special movements and tasks in order to observe her.
+When Qudsia was a young child, Dr. Montessori would ask her to repeat special movements and tasks to observe her.
 The observations of Dr. Montessori during this time period were the basis for her book The Absorbent Mind.

 Qudsia was then asked by Mario Montessori to help open the first Montessori school in California, Sophia Montessori in Santa Monica.
-Soon after, she started the first Montessori school in Orange County California.
+Soon after, she started the first Montessori school in Orange County, California.

 Since Dr. Montessori’s death in 1952, the interest and validation in her method have continued to spread throughout the world.
 She left behind a wonderful legacy, a philosophy of life, a unique education method, innovative material to educate, and a system of training teachers.
 Her message to those who emulated her was always to turn one’s attention to the child – “follow the child.”